henry-ha/movies-api/README.md

 # movies-api
 Search and rank movies

+* Set both projects as start-up projects from solution properties

 In Package Manager Console: **Point Default project to: MoviesWeb**
 * Please run the following line 3 times in Package Manager Console to update the database and seed data:
 **update-database**